lnaie/Exrin/README.md

 # Frequently Asked Questions

 1. Is this another MVVM Framework?
-Yes and no. You can use this with any other MVVM Framework, or use what is available in Exrin.
+Yes and no. It contains all the MVVM helpers you would need however you can use another MVVM framework with Exrin if you choose.

 2. What IoC does it use?
 None, you inject your own IoC and DI Framework when configuring your app.
-After using a few on different project, I prefer AutoFac.
+After using a few on different projects, I prefer AutoFac.

-3. Does this have any dependencies?
+3. Does Exrin have any dependencies?
 No. That was a critical design point.
 Exrin does not depend on anything.
 Having a package that locks you into another package version has become increasing frustrating and Exrin will not be a part of that.

 4. Why this framework?
 It's not going to be for everyone.
-It is opinionated and requires some effort in project setup.
+It is opinionated and requires a bit of effort in project setup.
 The benefits however include consistency and easy testability for your mobile app.
 The benefits are greatly enhanced if 2 or more developers are on the project.

 # Support